reserve-protocol/reserve-index-dtf/README.md

 ##### `tvlFee`

-Per-unit time fee on AUM
+**Per-unit time fee on AUM**

 The DAO takes a cut with a minimum floor of 15 bps.
-The Folio always inflates at least 15 bps annually, with this portion going to the DAO.
-If the tvl fee is set to 15 bps, then 100% of the tvl fee is taken by the DAO.
+A consequence of this is that the Folio always inflates at least 15 bps annually.
+If the tvl fee is set to 15 bps, then 100% of this inflation goes towards the DAO.

 ##### `mintFee`

-Fee on mints
+**Fee on mints**

 The DAO takes a cut with a minimum floor of 15 bps.
 The DAO always receives at least 15 bps of the value of the mint.
 If the mint fee is set to 15 bps, then 100% of the mint fee is taken by the DAO.

+#### Fee Floor

+The universal 15 bps fee floor can be lowered by the DAO, as well as set (only lower) on a per Folio basis.

 ### Units